Best beaches to wild swim on Islay

 Location: 20 minute drive

-A 20 minute drive from the hotel, you'll find Blackrockots, with lots of small bays with sandy entrance to the water.
+A 20 minute drive from the hotel, you'll find Blackrockots, with lots of small bays with sandy entrances to the water.
 When the weather is calm you can swim to the black rock a short distance from the shore.
-Just left of the rock, there is a length of beach, ideal to swim along
+Just right of the rock, there is a length of beach, ideal to swim along.

 3. Kilnaughton beach